knobs-dials/live-hasher/README.md

 - pick up new files
 - rehash altered files, detected by changes in size and/or mtime

-This was made to run on terabyte datasets during collection, dealing with files may be altered after we first see them, and also for efficiency in that it's likely to read files while still in the page cache (where applicable).
+This was made to run on terabyte datasets during collection, dealing with files that may be altered after we first see them, and also for efficiency in that it's likely to read files while they are still in the page cache (...where applicable).

-Tries to avoid losing work (in existing hash files) from an ill-placed Ctrl-C, in that it writes to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB).
-Also, the new hash file is saved to a temporary file, then moved into place.
+Tries to avoid losing work (in existing hash files) from an ill-placed Ctrl-C, in that it writes to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB), whichever comes first.
+Also, the new hash file is first saved to a temporary file, then moved into place.